Close

 Un post condiviso da Broadway.com (@broadwaycom)

-In many ways the holiday season is synonymous with food.
-Think big hearty Christmas dinners and endless desserts, candy canes and chocolates.
-New York is known for being a foodie heaven, so why not let your tastebuds indulge?
+One of the things I love most about Christmas is the festive dinners and delicious desserts…because who doesn’t?
+And New York is known for being a foodie heaven, which is why I made sure to indulge during my visit.
 There’s nothing better on a cold winter’s day than a mug of hot chocolate to warm your hands and soul with.
 According to locals the best hot chocolate can be had at Blue Stripes Cacao Shop, La Maison du Chocolat and Max Brenner New York.
-Next on the list?
-Marshmallow and gingerbread cookies.
+Meanwhile marshmallows and gingerbread cookies can be found everywhere.
+If you’re looking for a truly special Yule log head to Lafayette and don’t forget to stop at Breads Bakery to taste sufganiyot, a traditional Hanukkah treat similar to a krapfen.

 View this post on Instagram